Mendocino County, CA, 2 hours north of San Francisco Bay Area, beckons. Pack a corkscrew and hiking boots. Let your Mendocino road trip begin.

 Mendocino County offers a playground steeped in seclusion.
 From 24 state and national parks to 90 miles of prime Pacific coastline, the options for escape are endless.
 Families can walk off some steam with a leisurely trek through Russian Gulch State Park, waterfall included, or breakaway with a coastal jaunt to the tide pools, Glass Beach at Fort Bragg, or a trek to the more isolated Ten Mile Beach, known for wildlife, up the coast.

 Soothe Your Soul in Mineral Waters

 Nearby, California Landmark No. 980–better known as the champagne mineral baths–is an ideal reboot.
-A Jack London escape, Vichy Springs Resort and Spa in Ukiah, boasts a 700-acre retreat with America's only warm and naturally carbonated mineral baths (and Olympic-size pool).
+A Jack London escape, Vichy Springs Resort and Spa in Ukiah boasts a 700-acre retreat with America’s only warm and naturally carbonated mineral baths (and an Olympic-size pool).
 Bed down in the historic Blue Cottage (1852), hike to Chemisal Falls, or take to the creekside baths like lime in Perrier.
-And, if you are just passing through, day rates are available.
+And, if you are passing through, day rates are available.

 See Rare Rocky Orbs

-As the tide pulls out, a surreal setting unfolds just south of Point Arena on scenic Highway 1.
-Rare and wonderful, Bowling Ball Beach has caused speculation for centuries given the mass of almost perfectly spherical stones.
+As the tide pulls out, a surreal setting unfolds south of Point Arena on scenic Highway 1.
+Rare and wonderful, Bowling Ball Beach has caused speculation for centuries, given the mass of almost perfectly spherical stones.
 Usually hidden under the water, the geological phenomena known as “concretions” are rare and picture-ready, formed by a natural process of sedimentary rock binding to minerals and/or stone.